- How does DeFi Insurance Work?

 By distributing the encrypted information nodes across a decentralized network, tokenization advances the encryption process.
 As a result, it becomes impossible for hackers to alter or falsify the data.

-Yield farming, which is exclusive to DeFi, enables users to stake their cryptocurrency assets in different non-custodial DeFi protocols to earn high fixed or floating interest rates.
+Yield farming exclusive to DeFi, enables users to stake their cryptocurrency assets across various non-custodial DeFi protocols to earn high fixed or floating interest rates.
 Some of the best yield farming protocols include Idle Finance, Yearn, Vesper, and Enzyme.

 Numerous hacks of smart contracts, cyberattacks on exchange platforms, and other incidents over the past few years have resulted in significant losses of investor money.
 Even the generous DAO was powerless to stop a virus attack on its infrastructure that cost billions of dollars.
 There are many DeFi insurance use cases that can assist in avoiding these outcomes.